This site is intended for US residents only.

 What Is the Role of PTH?

-The parathyroid glands play a role in tightly controlling calcium levels in the blood through the release of PTH.
-People with HypoPara may have reduced quality of life, which may be related in part to missing PTH.
+The parathyroid glands play a role in keeping calcium levels under control by releasing PTH.
+People with HypoPara may have a reduced quality of life, which may be related, in part, to missing PTH.

-How PTH acts to maintain calcium levels in the normal range
+How PTH keeps calcium levels in the normal range

 Bone Icon

-PTH helps maintain the balance of calcium in the blood and bones.
+PTH helps keep the balance of calcium in the blood and bones.

 Kidneys Icon